ayeshLK/weather-reporter/Readme.md

 # Weather Reporter #

 The project contains a Websub-compliant `hub` implementation which acts as a weather alerts distribution hub.
 News channels that need to receive weather alerts for a particular location can subscribe to the `hub` and receive periodic weather alerts.
+The `hub` uses [Open Weather Map](https://openweathermap.org/) API to retrieve weather reports for a given location.

 Following is the high-level component diagram for this implementation.